 The NCI Drug Dictionary contains technical definitions and synonyms for drugs/agents used to treat patients with cancer or conditions related to cancer.
 Each drug entry includes links to check for clinical trials listed in NCI's List of Cancer Clinical Trials.

 A analog of antimetabolite cytarabine (ara-C), with potential antineoplastic activity.
 Upon administration, thiarabine (T-araC) is phosphorylated to the triphosphate form T-araCTP and competes with cytidine for incorporation into DNA.
 This results in an inhibition of DNA replication and RNA synthesis, chain termination and may eventually decrease tumor cell proliferation.
 Compared to ara-C, T-araC appears to have a longer half-life and has a higher efficacy.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)

 Chemical structures: 4′-thio-ara-C